 Do you know what the definition of a hypocrite is?!

-haverchuck22 | 7 hours ago
+haverchuck22 | a month ago

 It really sucks to admit but it’s absolutely this.
 Humans are really ill equipped to deal with potential slow moving threats in mass scale.
 Or perhaps that’s not true exactly, some humans are ill equipped to suss out the propaganda and others feel it’s too hopeless.